 Our insurance comprises four modules, each of which can be taken out on its own.
-Regardless of which module or modules you choose, cyber Plus insurance offers all-round protection against online threats through a combination of AXA insurance coverage, AXA-ARAG legal protection, and Silenccio’s online services.
+Regardless of which module or modules you choose, the cyber insurance for individuals offers all-round protection against online threats through a combination of AXA insurance coverage, AXA-ARAG legal protection, and Silenccio’s online services.

-Select several AXA Cyber Plus insurance modules to benefit from an attractive premium discount.
+Select several AXA Cyber insurance modules to benefit from an attractive premium discount.

 AXA Cyber Plus insurance can be tailored precisely to your needs – you only choose and pay for what you really need.
 Phishing, data recovery, cyberbullying: read about the types of case where we can help you.

 1. Hacker attack